icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 ## Publisher Life Cycle

-A Publisher that would like to publish events must register it's publication with the Orchestrator.
+A Publisher that would like to publish events must register its publication with the Orchestrator.
 The Orchestrator is responsible for ensuring a Broadcaster exists, notifying the Broadcaster, and then the Broadcaster will alert the Publisher that it is ready to receive events by emitting an ICRC-72 event notification via icrc72_handle_notifications.

-This makes each Publisher also as Subscriber and there for the Publisher should not start broadcasting events until after it has heard from a Broadcaster that it is ready to listen.
+This makes each Publisher also a Subscriber and therefore the Publisher should not start broadcasting events until after it has heard from a Broadcaster that it is ready to listen.

 In order to ensure that the Publisher only listens to Broadcasters that are overseen by the orchestrator, the Publisher should follow the Subscriber workflow and query the orchestrator for a list of valid Broadcasters before registering publications.